Skip to main content

 April’s Newsboy Hat knitting pattern w/ @KnitPicks Dishie

-Chautona Havig is one of the twelve authors participating with me in the Christian Contemporary Romance anthology, Save the Date, which releases September 15.
-Chautona’s novella in the anthology is titled Adoring April.
+Chautona Havig is one of the twelve authors who participated with me in the Christian Contemporary Romance anthology, Save the Date.
+Chautona’s novella in the anthology was titled Adoring April.

 (In case you missed it, here are the links for my interview with Chautona part 1 and part 2, and an excerpt of one of Chautona’s other books, Blessing Bentley.)